mohsinali421/Openshift/README.md

 - oc whoami
 - oc logout

+### Projects
+- various teams work separately under projects
+- projects is similar to namespace in kubernetes
+- Regualar user - developer
+- System user - for cluster & system - system admin
+- Service Accounts - for communication with various service - system-service

 ### Project Commands
 - oc project               [displays current project]
 - oc projects              [displays all projects]
 - oc new-project myproject [create new project]
 - oc project myproject     [switch between project]

+### Difference between openshift and kubernetes
+- Openshift is front door of underlying kubernetes and other features
+- Openshift is considered as PaaS
+- It can be installed in On Prem, Cloud, etc
+- Kubernetes is opensource and no enterprise support of redhat.

+### Deployment vs Deployment config
+- Deployment - Controller for a pod & Specify container specs & replicas { Here we have Replication Sets }
+- Deployment config - 80% same, deployment template, manage images and configuration, specify container specs { Here we have Replication Controller }

+### Image Stream
+- does not contain actual image but source of image like (helm, register, external storage)
+- checks if new image available then it updates
+- Builds -> imagestreams

+### Build
+- takes code and make it container image like docker file build

+### BuildConfig
+- take source code build and create container image
+- automatically created for you

+### Routes
+- exposing a service to a hostname (www.google.com)
+- URL tagged to a service

+### Build Configuration strategies
+- Source to image (docker)
+- Pipeline - Jenkins Pipeline
+- Docker - docker build command (expect docker file in same repo as code)
+- Custom Build Strategy for custom build image

+### Build Input
+- Git
+- DockerFile
+- Binary
+- Image
+- Input Secrets
+- External Artifacts

+### S2I
+- Source to Image Build
+- Create docker image from source code

 ### Explain documentaion commands
 - oc explain